DVM, MS, Diplomate ACVS

 Professional Interests: Podiatry, General practice

 Dr. Young was raised on a farm in southern Iowa.
 He attended both undergraduate and veterinary school at Iowa State University and then joined Weatherford Equine for his internship.
 Following his internship Dr. Young moved to Lexington, KY where he worked as an associate veterinarian for Equine Medical Associates, PSC.
 Here he served some of the finest thoroughbred horse farms in the world focusing on reproduction, sales, dentistry, and general practice.
-Gabe is proudly married to Ann Young, DVM, and has three great kids Levi, Luke and Lila.
+Gabe is proudly married to Ann Young, DVM, and has four great kids Levi, Luke, Lila, and Liam.
 He enjoys spending time with his family and when the time allows also enjoys woodworking and fishing.

 He returned to Weatherford Equine with a strong interest in advanced reproduction and has been instrumental in helping build one of the busiest oocyte aspiration services in the country.
 In addition to oocyte aspirations he stays busy with all other aspects equine veterinary medicine including general practice, dentistry, and lameness.